-Thailand can be divided into five main culinary regions, the north, the northeast, the south (including the Gulf of Thailand), the central plains, and Bangkok.
+Thailand can be divided into five main culinary regions, the north (including the city of Chiangmai), the northeast, the south (including the Gulf of Thailand), the central plains, and Bangkok.
 Each region has its own cooking style according to available ingredients and local tastes.
-Try sampling recipes from the various regions to get a feeling for Thai cooking as a whole -- you will find your culinary instincts relate better to some areas more than others.
+Try sampling recipes from the various regions to get a feeling for Thai cooking as a whole—you will find your culinary instincts relate better to some areas more than others.
 This, in turn, will give you a clue as to where you might like to travel if ever you have a chance to visit Thailand and taste Thai food at its magnificent source.

-The Northeast is perhaps the poorest region of Thailand, also known as Isaan.
-Droughts are common, and the heat during the day can be oppressive.
-Like the north, fish and coconut milk are not readily available for everyday home cooking.
+The northeast is perhaps the poorest region of Thailand, also known as Isaan.
+Droughts are common and the heat during the day can be oppressive.
+Like in the north, fish and coconut milk are not readily available for everyday home cooking.
 When animals are eaten, no part is left to waste.
 Beef (including tongue, stomach, intestines, heart, and liver) is common, as are chicken, pork, and even boar.
 Cooking methods here include much roasting or broiling.
-Clear curries are popular, while the most famous dish of the region is Green Papaya Salad, often eaten with sticky rice.
+Clear curries are popular, while the most famous dish of the region is green papaya salad, often eaten with sticky rice.

 Known as one of the great rice bowls of Asia, the central plains make up the heartland of Thailand, consisting of fertile rice farms.
-Originally this region was a swamp, and it is still prone to flooding during monsoon season.
-This abundance of water also allows for easier rice production.
+Originally, this region was a swamp and it is still prone to flooding during monsoon season.
+The abundance of water also allows for easier rice production.
 From this region, tons of fragrant, jasmine-scented rice are exported around the world each year.
-The cooking in this region includes rice noodles, usually eaten for lunch or as a snack, the most famous of which is Pad Thai.
+The cooking in this region includes rice noodles, usually eaten for lunch or as a snack, the most famous of which is pad Thai.
 Protein in this region varies from beef to chicken and fish, and desserts made with banana and mango are popular.

-One last food item that must be sampled on a trip to Bangkok is Thai dessert.
-Here you will find hundreds of cakes, puddings, jellies, and other desserts, most made from a base of coconut, rice, egg, and sugar.
-As is the case with savory dishes, Thai desserts also display the difference between palace style and home cooking -- some are beautifully made, while others appear almost repugnant.
-One such example is something called Sweet Blackened Jelly, made from the brown "hair" on the outside of coconuts.
+One last food item that must be sampled on a trip to Bangkok is a Thai dessert.
+There are hundreds of cakes, puddings, jellies, and other desserts, most made from a base of coconut, rice, egg, and sugar, to choose from.
+As is the case with savory dishes, Thai desserts also are divided into palace style and home cooking—some are beautifully made, while others appear almost repugnant.
+One such example is something called sweet blackened jelly, made from the brown "hair" on the outside of coconuts.